380 or GEMS 195: Field Studies In

 We will find that these spiritual qualities pre-date the coming of

-Christianity and reshaped it according to its own needs and in keeping with the
+absorbed Christianity and reshaped it according to its own needs and in keeping

-rich cultural and social traditions already well established in pagan (Celtic
+with the rich cultural and social traditions already well established in pagan

-of pre-Christian traditions and values is evident, for example, in the Irish
+carryover of pre-Christian traditions and values is evident, for example, in

 friends.
 The privileged status of

 scholars and artists in contemporary

 The Irish adopted Christianity with enthusiasm and put it in the service of values already cherished.
 They gave to Christianity an earthbound, generous impulse that is tolerant and clear-eyed, a serviceable spirituality.